Curriculum Considerations: What’s the Goal?

 Even the study of math, as unassuming as it is, reflects God’s order.
 Consider, for instance, the Fibonacci sequence.

 A good curriculum will contemplate the complexity of our universe through a Biblical lens.
-That does not mean our children will be ignorant of ideology such as “millions of years” and “prehistoric man.”
+That does not mean our children will be ignorant of “millions of years” and “prehistoric man.”
 These ideas are given appropriate consideration in a solid, Christian curriculum.
 However, the assumptions are uncovered, and the fallacies are noted.

 History and Science Curriculum—Seeing God’s Hand at Work